 A settlement seems to have been established here sometime before 1500.

-Witchcraft and Witches in Burton Green
+Witches in Burton Green

 We know from Shakespeare, and many other sources, that beliefs in Witchcraft were common in England in Medieval times.
 There is some evidence of this at Burton Green.
 The principal road in old Burton Green was named Hob Lane.
 There is a also Hob Farm in Hob Lane.
 The 1841 Tithe Apportionment shows that one of the fields along Hob Lane was named Hob field.
 Hob was a familiar name for Robin Goodfellow, Puck, and the god of the witches.